-9th & 10th Editions B-L-B: Test & Solutions Manual, Student's Guide, "Math Review Toolkit" & "The Essential of Organic Chemistry" booklet.
+9th &/or 10th American Editions of B-L-B: Test & Solutions Manual, Student's Guide, "Math Review Toolkit" & "The Essential of Organic Chemistry" booklet.
 (Note: Short answers to all red numbered exercises are at the back of the Text.)

-Australian B-L-B (2 copies) & OneKey-a text-specific online resource tool: www.pearsoned.com.au/brown.
+1st & 2nd Australian Editions of B-L-B & Online resource tool: www.pearsoned.com.au/brown.

 (Note: Answers to red & black numbered exercises are available 3 ways-email Di, photocopy hard copies from Di, or use CD that is packaged with the new text!)